MultiFair: Multimodal Balanced Fairness-Aware Medical Classification with Dual-Level Gradient Modulation: Discussion

 \section{Discussion}

-\text{\modelname} balances the modalities and ensures fairness across the subgroups for multimodal medical classification task.
+MultiFair balances the modalities and ensures fairness across groups for multimodal medical classification tasks.
 It uses both gradient magnitude and direction to balance modalities, and subgroup fairness disparities to adjust the gradients accordingly.
-The results of the Tables \ref{fairvision_result} and \ref{fairCLIP_dataset} indicates the effectiveness of our model on the FairVision and FairCLIP datasets.
-Ablation study in section \ref{ablation}, further explains the importance of dual-level modulation of the model.
-Although our model is evaluated on two modalities and binary classification tasks, it can be readily extended to multiple modalities as well as multi-class classification problems.

-However, the current framework presumes that each patient has complete paired multimodal information, whereas in real clinical settings patients often miss one or more modalities, or all the modalities may not be collected in perfectly paired form across individuals.
-In the future, we aim to extend the MultiFair model to enable effective training with incomplete and unpaired modalities across patients.
+Additionally, it optimizes ranking-based fairness such as group AUCs and ES-AUC, but it does not necessarily correspond to optimal threshold-based parity metrics such as DPD or DeOdds.
+The proposed framework does not assume that modality availability differs across demographic groups in the evaluated datasets.
+Instead, it focuses on mitigating optimization imbalance during training, where different modalities may contribute gradients of unequal magnitudes, potentially causing modality dominance.
+The results of the Tables \ref{fairvision_result}, \ref{fairCLIP_dataset}, and \ref{chexpert_unimodal_gender} indicate the effectiveness of our model on the FairVision, FairCLIP and CheXpert datasets.
+The model is evaluated across multiple modalities, including scenarios with missing modalities, for both binary and multiclass classification tasks.